Utah State Aggies: Football

 After strong success throughout the mid-20th century, they struggled during most of the next several decades, following two ill-fated stints as an independent program and two more years in the geographically distant Sun Belt Conference after the Big West Conference, which had housed the Aggies since 1978, elected to stop sponsoring football in 2001.
 USU's other teams remained in that conference until the school was invited to join the Western Athletic Conference (WAC) in 2005.
 Many attribute the decline to administrators at both Utah and BYU freezing then-superior USU out of the newly formed WAC.
 They eventually were invited into the WAC after the two other schools had left to help form the Mountain West Conference.
 Subsequently, both Utah and BYU departed the Mountain West Conference and USU was invited to join that conference, where they currently reside.

 From 1980 to 2010, they only had a winning record in three years (all in the '90's).
 To turn things around, then-athletic director Scott Barnes inked deals with TV stations, replaced the head football coach, raised funds, and accomplished numerous necessary reorganizations, despite the athletics department's financial disadvantages in comparison with other state and conference schools.
 In large part due to his efforts, USU Athletics was crowned the 2009 National Champion of the Excellence in Management Cup, which seeks to identify the university that wins the most championships with the lowest expenses.
 The Aggies brought in WAC championships in five sports during the 2008–09 academic year, tied for the most in school history.
 And since then, the football program has only missed a bowl game twice, winning four bowl games, and finished ranked in the top 25 in the nation twice.

-After many years of futility, the Aggies experienced a renaissance under head coach Gary Andersen, who replaced Brent Guy following the 2008 season.
+After many years of futility, the Aggies performed better under head coach Gary Andersen, who replaced Brent Guy following the 2008 season.
 The 2011 campaign was the team's first winning season in many years, resulting in a postseason bowl berth.
 2012 has brought the school's first-ever 10-win season and WAC championship (its first outright conference championship since 1936), and national Top 25 rankings in all three major polls.
 Andersen left USU after the 2012 season and has been replaced by his former offensive coordinator Matt Wells.

 The Aggies have played in seventeen bowl games in their history, winning six.
 The team's first victory came in the 1993 Las Vegas Bowl against Ball State.

 USU football is played at Maverik Stadium, which seats 25,100.